-Here are a couple of shots from the weekend: in the first, my friends Chad and Justin look out to sea from the rooftop of the Raleigh Hotel before the VIP after-party began (yes, somehow we managed to become VIPs, thank you very much.).
+Here are a couple of shots from the weekend: in the first, my friends Chad and Justin look out to sea from the rooftop of the Raleigh Hotel.
 In the second shot, a blurry model struts her stuff at the Lycra show on Saturday night.
 If you squint you can see actress Tara Reid in the front row.

 Below are shots of the Art Deco Delano Hotel on Collins Avenue, and some pebbles just off the main drag on the way to the beach.
 Though I have publicly professed my disdain for Florida in various forums, I have never dissed on Miami.
 The city is relatively attractive — especially in the Art Deco South Beach — and it’s cosmopolitan as any city.
 It was interesting to talk to locals who have seen major changes in the city over the past decade as Miami has grown into a upscale destination catering to the ultra-rich of Latin America.

 Faithful blog readers may remember that I was getting hot and heavy for the 2006 Canadian Olympic hat when designs for it were first made public last year.
 Today I finally got the nerve to buy one at the Hudson’s Bay Company (aka The Bay), and all day I walked around Toronto getting looks.
 My pouty friend Joe, pictured here, assured me I’d look like a fool wearing the hat, so we agreed I just had to buy it.